Mdarsh/Mlops/README.md

 This will first check the model and will start the container accordingly.

 ## job3 :

+Train our model and predict accuracy or matrics.
+## job4 :
 Tweaking the model :
 We already have a file "code_file2.py" that contains the code of the model.
 But the tweak files contain the function used in code_file2.py which can be added for more layers.